 Gender pay gap

-In April 2017, new legislation was introduced in the UK requiring employers with more than 250 staff to publish their gender pay gap, in order to promote greater transparency and action around pay disparities, a measure MS Amlin welcomes and is committed to prioritising as a key measure of our business performance.
-This is the second year of reporting our data under this new legislation.
+In April 2017, legislation was introduced in the UK requiring employers with more than 250 staff to publish their gender pay gap, in order to promote greater transparency and action around pay disparities.
+This is a measure MS Amlin welcomes and is committed to prioritising as a key measure of our business performance.

 The gender pay and bonus gaps are the difference between average earnings and bonuses for men and women.